20250317-Java-AWS/lianhong-project/README.md

 - 🟢 **Home Page (`/`)**
   - Select multiple joke categories
   - "New Joke" button fetches a random joke
+  - Add to Favorite button add the joke to the Favorites.
+  - Reset button reset everything.
   - Display the setup first
-  - "What?" button reveals the punchline
+  - "What/Why?" button reveals the punchline

+- 🟢 **One-Liner (`/single`)**
+  - Select multiple joke categories from drop-down
+  - "New Joke" button fetches a random one part joke from the selected category
+  - "New Joke" button reveals the next joke in the selected category.
-- ⭐ *(Optional)*
+  -
+- 🟢 **Favorites (`/favorites`)**
-  - Save favorite jokes
+  - Display all the favorite jokes.
-  - Generate SVGs from jokes
-  - Share jokes on social media
+  - "Remove" button the selected joke from the list and remove from display.

 ---